experience-experiments/patient-dashboard/web-ui/readme.md

     Password: pass
 ```
 To upload the prebuilt application `cf push patient-dashboard-ui`.
 Note that this requires `npm run build` task to be completed.

+## AWS Deployment

+Check the root repository readme for AWS deployment.